BitzArt/Blazor.Auth/README.md

 ## Overview

-**Blazor.Auth** is a developer-friendly JWT & Cookie authentication library for Blazor (Server, WASM, United, SSR, Auto).
+**Blazor.Auth** is a developer-friendly JWT & Cookie authentication library for Blazor.
 Built for .NET 8+ and designed to make Blazor authentication less painful, more secure, and (dare we say) enjoyable.

 > 🍪
 > The package uses [Blazor.Cookies](https://github.com/BitzArt/Blazor.Cookies) for persisting user authentication state via browser cookies.